Skip to content

 2. Add a shiso leaf.

-3. Top with a second slice of daikon to form a sandwich.
+3. Cover with a second slice of daikon to form a sandwich.

 4. Bite into this unique blend of flavors: tangy, crunchy, and refreshing.

-Daikon is more than just a vegetable.
-It’s an invaluable source of nutrition , a symbol of Japanese culinary art, and a versatile ingredient that finds a place in every kitchen.
+Daikon is much more than just a vegetable.
+It is an invaluable source of nutrition , a symbol of Japanese culinary art, and a versatile ingredient that finds its place in every kitchen.

-Add daikon to your culinary creations to discover a world of textures and flavors, while benefiting from its health benefits.
+Add daikon to your culinary creations to discover a world of textures and flavors, while also benefiting from its health properties.

 Leave a comment